UniPipe/openpipe/docs/1.0/plugin-devel.md

 ```

 ## Introduction
-An openpipe plugin is a regular Python module with the following requirements:
+An openpipe action is a regular Python module with the following requirements:

 - Must provide a docstring with a short description, the first line will be displayed on _openpipe help_
 - Must provide a class named `Plugin`, which: